Client: Southern New Hampshire University - Interface Design course final project

 Problem Statement: The spa owner stated that they were having issues with the accessibility of their scheduling page.
-Customers would often have to call in to schedule their appointment.
-This creates issues for the customers and employees.
+Customers would often have to call to schedule their appointment.
+This can be frustrating for the customers and employees.

 Plan: To rebuild a website that allows people to easily schedule spa appointments and to develop usable interfaces by performing requirements-gathering techniques to organize and analyze user and client requirements.

 Personas and User Journey Maps

 Through quantitative and qualitative research, I learned why a user visited the site and the pain points they experienced on the site.

 The spa owners made it clear that they wanted users to be able to schedule appointments through their website.

 The spa would also like to implement a loyalty program where returning customers can receive gifts and special benefits.

 Using personas and journey maps, I was able to find a way to streamline the process necessary for scheduling an appointment.